thisisjeffsnow/project-euler-archives/Problem 2 - Even Fibonacci Numbers/problem.md

 $$F_0 = 0, F_1 = 1, F_2 = 1, F_3 = 2...$$

-Use the formula for the Nth Fibonacci number:
+Use the formula for the nth Fibonacci number:

 $$\Phi = \frac{1 + \sqrt{5}}{2}$$